pedrolabonia/dadosabertos-scraper/README.md

 The metadata has many goodies such as direct links to the dataset downloads, file formats, tags, full description, etc.

 It works around the API's 9999-item pagination limit by sequentially scraping smaller categories based on license type (`cc-by`, `cc-zero`, etc.).
-This ensures a complete and successful download of (almost) all available metadata.
+This ensures a successful download of (almost) all available metadata - scrapes 11600 out of 14666 total at the time of writing this readme.

 ## How to Run